 Each household will need to have some income that can be verified.
 (Income could be as low as $256 per month, or even lower – it just has to be verified that it is being received.)

 The least restrictive program we regularly use has these maximum limits based on gross monthly income:

-Please note that there are additional eligibility requirements along with income requirements.
-Also, each program allows for deductions that can help you become eligible.
+Along with income requirements, there are additional eligibility requirements for HDA’s Home Repair Program.
+Also, some of our programs even offer deductions that can help you become eligible!
 If you are close to an income limit, please contact us to discuss these deductions.

 Max Temple, Repair Program Manager & Rehab Coordinator